 Activities and Displays Inside the Store

-- Nordstrom’s Men Store, in Manhattan, has “The Clubhouse” which is a stylish bar where you grab a cocktail or glass of wine while overlooking Central Park and Columbus Circle.
+- Nordstrom’s Men’s Store in Manhattan has “The Clubhouse,” which is a stylish bar where you can grab a cocktail or glass of wine while enjoying the view overlooking Central Park and Columbus Circle.

-- Target has huge Lego displays in their larger footprint stores and Easter egg hunts for kids.
+- Target offers huge Lego displays in their larger footprint stores and Easter egg hunts for kids.

-- Whole Foods has bars inside their stores so you can have a drink while you shop, along with food samples
+- Whole Foods features bars inside their stores so you can have a drink while you shop and nosh on food samples.

 - Bed Bath & Beyond usually has an interactive Dyson display area.

-- Scheels has a putting green so you can demo their golf clubs.
+- Scheels has a putting green to can demo their golf clubs.

-- Target added more brightly lit mirrors and a big table in the middle of the beauty section where you can test their beauty products.
+- Target added more brightly lit mirrors and a big table in the middle of the beauty section for testing their makeup products.